If you're like most people, the idea of raising baby chicks is both exciting and a little daunting. In the beginning, I refused to entertain the idea.

 Now that you know everything you need to know about brooding chicks, it's time to get down to it!

-Whether you're incubating chicks, mail ordering chicks, or picking up freshly hatched chicks from a hatchery, it's important to set up the brooder before you need it.
+Whether you're incubating chicks, collecting chicks from the post office, choosing chicks from local farmers, or picking up freshly hatched chicks from a hatchery, it's important to set up the brooder before you need it.

 I like to have my brooder ready well in advance of my hatch date or pick-up date.
 If you don't have it ready, at least have the supplies on hand before starting the incubator or purchasing chicks.

 Here's how I prepare for a new batch of chicks:

 - Clean and disinfect the brooder thoroughly.
 For me, this includes washing down my entire crate with 10% bleach water solution and replacing the cardboard I use to hold in the bedding with fresh brooder roll or a recycled cardboard box.